Apricot / Apricot Kernel

 The high levels of vitamin A and C help build your immunity and protect your eyes and skin from diseases caused by aging.

-Apricot’s fiber and potassium content help balance electrolyte levels that support your heart muscles as well as increasing the amount of good cholesterol while reducing the levels of bad cholesterol (LDL).
+Apricot’s fiber and potassium content help balance electrolyte levels that support your heart muscles as well as increase the amount of good cholesterol while reducing the levels of bad cholesterol (LDL).
 Apricots are also good for preventing anemia.

 The calcium in apricots help build strong bones.